getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

   - This has scalability limitations but those limitations are likely to be less than existing limitations.
   - Aggregation states can be updated atomicly with some databases.
 See "Use Alternative Databases" proposal.
   - Alternatively we can tolerate losing aggregation states and continue using parallel consumers.
 - Kafka will sometimes produce duplicate messages.
-We will need a de-duplication step.
 If we assume order we can set a requirement on segment_id > previous_segment_id.
   - Order can not be assumed.
 Valid aggregation states could be lost.
   - A delay in scheduling in Relay could cause segment_id 1 to be processed prior to segment_id 0.
   - This is expected to be uncommon but not impossible.
   - Alternatively, we could tolerate duplicates and accept that segment_count and other values have some margin of error.
-- To eliminate the need for grouping queries would need to supply the `FINAL` keyword.
+- To eliminate the need for grouping queries we would need to supply the `FINAL` keyword.
 - Our column types are not ideal for this use case.

 **Questions**